Flangvik/NetLoader/README.md

 # LOLBins

-Payload for MSBuild is in the repo, might push this for varius other LOLBins aswell.
+Payload for MSBuild is in the repo (LOLBins) folder, might push this for varius other LOLBins aswell.

 	For 64 bit:
 	C:\Windows\Microsoft.NET\Framework64\v4.0.30319\MSBuild.exe NetLoader.xml